 Our Chief Executive Officer is the only executive who works with the Compensation Committee and compensation consultant in establishing compensation levels and performance targets.
-Our Chief Executive Officer is responsible for reviewing the compensation and performance of the other executive officers.
-Therefore, he makes recommendations to the Compensation Committee regarding adjustments in compensation to such executive officers.
-The Compensation of individual and business performance and the market data provided by its compensation consultant.
-In making his recommendations, the Chief Executive Officer relies upon his evaluation of his direct reports' performance and competitive compensation information.
+Our Chief Executive Officer is responsible for reviewing the compensation and performance of the other executive officers and, as such, makes recommendations to the Compensation Committee regarding adjustments in compensation to such executive officers.
+The Compensation Committee considers the Chief Executive Officer's recommendations along with the Committee's own evaluation of individual and business performance and the market data provided by its compensation consultant.
+In making recommendations, the Chief Executive Officer relies upon his evaluation of his direct reports' performance and competitive compensation information.
 The Chief Executive Officer does not recommend his own compensation.
+The Chief Executive Officer recommends AIA performance goals to the Compensation Committee.
 The Chief Executive Officer, with input from the compensation consultant, recommends performance goals for long-term incentive awards that are properly aligned with the business goals and compensation strategy.

-Our Senior Vice-President - General Counsel and Secretary serves as the liaison between the compensation consultant, the Compensation Committee, and the Governance Committee.
+Our Senior Vice President - General Counsel and Secretary serves as the liaison between the compensation consultant, the Compensation Committee, and the Governance Committee.
 In this role, he interfaces with the compensation consultant to carry out the duties of the Compensation Committee and Governance Committee.